Rising Damp Control Call: 0800 246 5668 or Simply Contact Us Here

-Rising damp treatment we offer chemical free, eco-friendly cost-effective sustainable solutions.
+Rising damp control specialists offering chemical free, eco-friendly cost-effective sustainable solutions.
 Therefore, avoiding unnecessary, costly & disruptive chemical treatments offered by many remedial damp-proofing & timber treatment companies.

 Need a Rising Damp Survey Carried Out on a Property?
-Then Simply fill Out Our Contact Us Form and a Member of the Team Will Be in Touch.
+Then Simply fill Out Our Contact Us Formand Our Experts Will Be in Touch to Arrange an Inspection.

 Ninety five percent of the properties that we survey have had a physical damp-proof course installed at the time of construction.
 This will usually be slate for older properties and for houses built after the 1930’s it is often hessian impregnated with bitumen.